nanoframework/nanoframework.github.io/content/architecture/nanoclr-stub-args.md

 ### If your function is in a static class

-In, this case you **won't** have the class stack available.
-Stack class is only available for non static class.
+In, this case, the stack class that you'll get it's is the "static instance" of the C# class.
+The pointer to the class instance is only available for non static calls.
+The reason for this is that the execution engine adds a pointer to the class instance to the IL stack, when there is an instance of it.

 ### Getting and checking the stack in a non static class